-In brief, Knight's uncertainties seem to have surprisingly many of the properties of ordinary probabilities, and it is not clear how much is gained by the distinction.
-(Arrow, 1951, p.
-18)
+In brief, Knight's uncertainties seem to have surprisingly many of the properties of ordinary probabilities, and it is not clear how much is gained by the distinction. (page 18)

-I am not quite sure that Arrow in the 1970s and afterward is academically what he was in the 1950s.
+I do not quite know whether Arrow in the 1970s and hereafter is academically what he was in the 1950s.
 As the saying goes, time flies like an arrow.
-I believe, however, that he has somehow outgrown from his younger days.
-In fact, even after his death in 2017, he is admired all over the world as an outstanding economist in the theory of risk and uncertainty.
+I do believe that he has somehow outgrown from his younger days: In fact, at the present time, he has been so admired all over the world as an outstanding pioneer in the economic theory of uncertainty.